mreinstein/substrate-site/docs/tutorials/README.md

 ```
 ~~~

+This instructs JavaScript to do two things :
+- Declare a constant, `world`, holding a reference to an object;
+- Export `world` so that this object can be accessed from other files.

+Because these two lines of code are inside two distinct JavaScript blocks, Markdown text can be squeezed in between them - in this case, `## Exports` .

-Use the menu button in the top-left corner of the page to navigate to that new document, 'world'.
+In the browser, you can use the menu button in the top-left corner of the page to navigate to the new document, 'world'.
+It should look like this :

 ![An image](./hello-4.png)

-We do two things here:
-- Declare a constant, `world`;
-- Export `world` to be importable from other files.

-Here, we do these two things in two distinct JavaScript blocks, only to intersped the code with explanatory Markdown text (the 'Exports' subtitle).
-We could just as well have placed all of the JavaScript code inside a single block.

-Go back to our first document, _hello.explorable.md_.
+## Use a document as a dependency

+Finally, let's make `hello.explorable.md` use `world.explorable.md`'s exported module.

-Append it with this:
+Append `hello.explorable.md`, with the following lines:

 ~~~md
 ### Let's log the number of dinos to the console.